ustwo/engineering-blog/src/content/articles/swift-packages-with-binary-targets/index.md

 ## Creating an XCFramework <a name="create_xcframework"></a>

-We're now going to create an `*.xcframework` file that consumers can use in their App
+We're now going to create an `*.xcframework` file that consumers can use in their app

 ### Platforms <a name="platforms"></a>